There is finally an answer to 'how long have we been in lockdown in the UK?' as the government have now announced when the restrictions will end.

 How long have we been in lockdown in the UK?

-The last lockdown of this severity, where schools and colleges will close, officially began on March 23 last year with Prime Minister Boris Johnson announcing the news of a three week lockdown initially in a national television address.
-The first set of rules laid out by the government all those months ago included restricted reasons for leaving home and social mixing prohibited, shops, restaurants, bars and all other hospitality venues were also forced to close while ‘working from home' became standard for the very first time.
-Shortly after it was announced, the first lockdown was extended for another three weeks, before restrictions were eased slightly in May.
+The last lockdown of this severity was the first lockdown, which began on March 23 2020.
+Prime Minister Boris Johnson announced the news of a three week lockdown initially in a national television address.
+The first set of rules laid out by the government included restricted reasons for leaving home and social mixing prohibited.
+Shops, restaurants, bars and all other hospitality venues also had to close.
+'Working from home' became standard for the very first time.
+Shortly after announcing it, the government extended the first lockdown for another three weeks.
+They then eased restrictions slightly in May.
 This meant that the lockdown was in place for around seven weeks.

-Strictly speaking, while the ‘stay at home’ order was lifted, England and the rest of the UK never fully left lockdown like other countries such as New Zealand has.
-In autumn 2020, the first three tier system was announced before being replaced with a month’s worth of lockdown in November.
-Coming out of this, England was once again placed in a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.
+In autumn 2020, the first three tier system was announced - before the second lockdown came into place.
+Otherwise known as a circuit breaker lockdown, it was short and sharp lockdown.
+Coming out of this isolation period, which lasted for a month through November, England was put under a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.

-This means that the country has been operating in a form of lockdown for over 8 months now.
+This means that the country has been operating in a form of lockdown for well over a year now.

 When will the UK lockdown end - how long will the UK lockdown rules stay in force?

 The UK lockdown started to end on March 8, when the first set of restrictions were lifted under the government's roadmap out of lockdown.
 This is when kids were able to go back to school, people were about to meet another person on a park bench for a drink or picnic for the first time and care home residents were able to have one regular visitor.